Nar Phu valley Trek Solo

 Trekking Difficulty

-If you will join to Annapurna round trek you need to cross 5400m in height but our itinerary comes back after the Ngwal so it is not very hard.
-Furthermore, we will encounter many uphills and downhills on the trail so some small training before the trek is recommended.
+To join the Annapurna round trek, you must cross 5,400 m in height.
+But our itinerary comes back after the Ngwal, so it is pretty straightforward.
+Furthermore, we will encounter many uphills and downhills on the trail, so do some tiny training before the trek.

 When is the best time to visit?